Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Experimental proposals

-\emph{Digital implementation}---To implement the protocol in larger systems and higher dimensions, we turn to digital time-evolution, using the second type of qubit encoding (i.e.~hyperfine ground states) [Fig.~\ref{fig:rydberg-implementation}(c)].
-In this approach, we envision applying alternating layers of nearest-neighbor controlled-phase gates and single-qubit rotations.
-Here, the controlled-phase gates can be implemented by applying a simple pulse sequence to excite and de-excite qubits from the $|1\rangle$ state to the $|r\rangle$ state, so that the wavefunction acquires a $-1$ phase if either of the two qubits are in the $|1\rangle$ state, but not if both qubits are in the $|0\rangle$ state (see Fig.~\ref{fig:rydberg-implementation}(c) insets)~\cite{Jaksch00}.
+\emph{Digital implementation}---To implement the protocol in larger systems, higher dimensions, and at finite temperature, we propose a digital scheme, using the second type of qubit encoding (i.e.~hyperfine ground states) [Fig.~\ref{fig:rydberg-implementation}(c)].
+In this approach, we envision time-evolution to be formed from alternating layers of nearest-neighbor controlled-phase gates and single-qubit rotations.
+Here, the controlled-phase gates can be implemented by applying a simple pulse sequence to excite and de-excite qubits from the $|1\rangle$ state to the $|r\rangle$ state, so that the wavefunction acquires a phase of $-1$ if either of the two qubits are in the $|1\rangle$ state, but not if both qubits are in the $|0\rangle$ state [see Fig.~\ref{fig:rydberg-implementation}(c) insets]~\cite{Jaksch00}.
 As demonstrated in recent experiments~\cite{Levine19}, these Rydberg-mediated controlled-phase gates can be performed in parallel for sufficiently well-separated pairs of qubits, and non-nearest neighbor interactions can be avoided by slightly reducing the parallelism within each layer of controlled-phase gates.
 Single-qubit rotations can be performed with sufficiently high fidelity such that the overall circuit fidelity is primarily limited by the entangling gates~\cite{Xia15,Levine18}.

 For a generic choice of gates, the circuit will be fully scrambling when $U$ is composed of $\sim N$ layers of controlled-phase gates.
-The fidelity of the overall implementation is again limited by the finite lifetime of the Rydberg state, which is populated for time $\sim 1/V_0$ during each controlled-phase gate.
-Assuming the same experimental parameters as in the analog case, one expects to be able to perform approximately $\Omega \tau \sim 2\pi \times 10^3-10^4$ controlled-phase gates within the decoherence time-scale.
-Thus, in the digital approach, one expects that the teleportation protocol can naturally be implemented for $N \sim 200$ qubits up to the scrambling time.
+The fidelity of the overall implementation is limited by the finite lifetime of the Rydberg state, which is populated for time $\sim 1/J_0$ during each controlled-phase gate.
+Assuming the same experimental parameters as in the analog case, one expects to be able to perform approximately $\Omega \tau \sim 10^3-10^4$ controlled-phase gates within the decoherence time-scale.
+Thus, in the digital approach, one expects that the teleportation protocol can naturally be implemented for $N \sim 200$ qubits.